Hire a Car in Edinburgh With Us

 Where is Edinburgh?

 Located to the East of Scotland and the capital city, Edinburgh is around 50 mins from Glasgow.
-Also, Edinburgh is a little over an hour from the border that separates the country from the north of England.
+You might also be surprised to read that the city is only a little over an hour from the border that separates the country from the north of England.
 You could fly straight into the city itself, or travel from anywhere in the UK by train or coach.
-Once in Edinburgh, car hire is one of the best options for seeing the magnificent sights and attractions on offer.
+Once in here, car hire is one of the best options for seeing the magnificent sights and attractions on offer.